 The SPEAKER pro tempore.
 As previously announced, that unanimous consent request cannot be entertained.
-The Chair recognizes the gentleman from Florida.

 Mr. HASTINGS.
-Mr. Speaker, I yield to the gentlewoman from Connecticut to the gentlewoman from Connecticut (Ms. DELAURO) for a unanimous consent request.
+Mr. Speaker, I yield to the gentlewoman from Connecticut (Ms. Delauro) for a unanimous consent request.

 Ms. DELAURO.
 Mr. Speaker, I ask unanimous consent to bring up H.R.
 724, which would rescind President Trump's refugee ban on women like Shadi Heidarifar, a philosophy student at the University of Tehran who was accepted to New York University, but is now unsure if she will be able to attend.